Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/external-dependencies/index.md

 This particular framework was chosen because well integrated with the Django ORM: resources are, if necessary, able to be directly mapped to Django models.
+Moreover, it exposes a Browsable API: if you navigate to a REST endpoint, you can use it seamlessly in a nice user interface directly from the browser.
+This grants a nice client for the API and was also very useful during the development.

 ### [Websockets](https://tools.ietf.org/html/rfc6455)